1npo/nwsc/README.md

 ## Purpose
 I made `nwsc` for myself for these reasons:
-- For fun
+- For fun, because I enjoy software engineering
-- I wanted to start and finish a MVP for a moderately complex software project, and execute it well.
-Meaning the MVP:
+- I wanted to start and finish a moderately complex minimum viable product, and execute it well.
+Meaning it:
   - Provides all the listed features
   - Is robust (ie, has full test coverage and all tests pass)
   - Is well-documented